What’s the Best Way to Repair Your Car’s Paint?

 And, as stated previously, touch-up paint only works on relatively small scratches.
 What happens if, say, you hit your bumper on a brick wall accidentally?

 If you’re repairing plastic bodywork on top of the paint, you’ll need a kit with putty to fill in the gouges.
-I used Robert’s Paint Care.
 But the rest of the repair is basically the same.
 Wash and mask off the area, then sand down the rough edges.
 After that, wipe down the area, apply the putty, wait for it to dry, then sand it smooth.

 This same basic car paint repair process also works if you need to remove and paint-over rust, The Drive reports.
 Just sand the rust away, clean the area, then add putty and the requisite paint layers.
-If you find you can’t remove all the rust, The Drive recommends rust converters or reformers.
+If you find you can’t remove all the rust, you can utilize rust converters or reformers.
 These turn the rust into a paintable surface and prevent it from spreading.